Dmitze/GoogleAppSuicideSquad/README.md

 1. **Copy all scripts/files** into your Google Apps Script project attached to your Google Sheet.
 2. **Set your Google Drive folder ID** (`TMP_FOLDER_ID`) for backups/archives.
 3. Reload your Google Sheet — the custom menu will appear automatically.
-4. Start tracking, analyzing, exporting, and feeling secure!
+4. Start tracking, analyzing, exporting, and enjoying a beautiful modern UI!

----

-## ⚡ Швидкий старт

-1. **Скопіюйте всі скрипти/файли** в ваш проект Google Apps Script, прикріплений до Google Таблиці.
-2. **Встановіть ID папки Google Drive** (`TMP_FOLDER_ID`) для резервних копій/архівів.
-3. Перезавантажте Google Таблицю — користувацьке меню з'явиться автоматично.
-4. Почніть відстежувати, аналізувати, експортувати та почуватися в безпеці!

 ---